beautiful-code/bc-website/content/articles/event-time-processing-time-handling-out-of-order-streams.md

 ### Applied Insight: Guardrails for Production Streams

 Set finite allowed lateness to prevent unbounded state growth (monitor state bytes and backlog metrics in Dataflow).
-Use deterministic keys and insert IDs (like BigQuery "insertId") to dedupe late duplicates at the sink, or implement stateful "DoFns" for deduplication logic.
+Use deterministic keys and insert IDs (like BigQuery "insertId") to dedupe late duplicates at the sink, or implement stateful Do Functions (DoFns) for deduplication logic.
 Route extremely late data to a side output or dead letter queue for auditing rather than silently dropping it.
 This gives you visibility into outliers and prevents data loss while keeping your main pipeline healthy.